willbush/blog/content/blog/impermanent-nixos.md

 # Install

 Before installing, I recommend looking over the generated `/mnt/etc/nixos/configuration.nix`.
-It's not going to be used in the install, so copy any settings you want into the `/mnt/etc/nixos/ex-nixos-starter-config/configuration.nix` file.
+It's not going to be used in the installation, so copy any settings you want into the `/mnt/etc/nixos/ex-nixos-starter-config/configuration.nix` file.

 If you like, rename [blitzar](https://en.wikipedia.org/wiki/Blitzar) to whatever